arcas59/super-asteroids-super-spacewar/en/ch7.md

         }
     }
     else {
-      // If the forward key is not pressed, the Boost actor set visible false this.actor.getChild("Boost").setVisible(false);
+      // Set visible false booster if not going forward this.actor.getChild("Boost").setVisible(false);
     }